-Despite the so-so trailer, I went to see Nebraska with high expectations: a new Alexander Payne film, a movie shot in black-and-white, and Dern!
+Despite the so-so trailer, I went to see Nebraska at this year’s New York Film Festival with high expectations: a new Alexander Payne film, a movie shot in black-and-white, and Dern!

 I appreciate Payne’s past efforts, notably The Descendants, and, chiefly, Sideways; they both won Oscars for Best Adapted Screenplay.
 But I think more than Payne’s consistent growth as a director, it was Bruce Dern (yes, the father of Laura Dern) that most excited me about the film.
 I’ve enjoyed Dern’s work from Hush…Hush Sweet Charlotte; Coming Home; Smile; Family Plot; Silent Running, and—thanks to DVDs and streaming—to his multiple guest appearances on The Big Valley and Gunsmoke.
 (Just for fun, I suggest watching Darn’s 1983 opening monologue on Saturday Night Live—currently streaming on Netflix—to further understand his misunderstood career).
 Nebraska exceeded my trailer-muted expectation by systematically engaging my interest, and consistently surprising me on many levels.